-Step 8 Place the proper rail bracket covers and stair brackets on the ends of the bottom rail.
+Step 7 Place the proper rail bracket covers and stair brackets on the ends of the bottom rail.
 Pay particular attention to the brackets being used as they differ based on top/bottom rail and up/down angle.
-Prop the bottom rail between the posts on the stair treads (fig. 9).
+Determine the postion of the rail support and attach to the bottom rail.
+Prop the bottom rail between the posts on the stair treads (fig. 10).
 You may need to place equal shims between two stair tread noses to elevate the bottom rail.
 Check for requirements in your area.
-Typically, a 6" sphere may not be allowed to pass through the triangle formed by the bottom rail, tread and riser (fig. 8).
+Typically, a 6" sphere may not be allowed to pass through the triangle formed by the bottom rail, tread and riser (fig. 9).
 Center the stair bracket on the post.
 Using the stair bracket as a guide, mark the screw positions on the post sleeve and rail on both ends.
 Pre-drill 1/8" pilot holes through the post sleeve and rail.
-Attach the stair bracket to the post sleeve using the #8-15 x 2" - #2 square drive flat head screws and then attach stair bracket to rail using #8-16 x 3/4" - #1 square drive wafer head self-drilling screws.
+Attach the stair bracket to the post sleeve using four #8-15 x 2" - #2 square drive flat head screws and then attach stair bracket to rail using two #8-16 x 3/4" - #1 square drive wafer head self-drilling screws.

-Step 9 Place a baluster over each baluster connector on the bottom rail.
-Make sure baluster is fully seated in connector.
-Gently tap with a rubber mallet if needed.
+Step 8 Place a baluster into each routed hole in the bottom rail.
+Make sure baluster is fully seated in rail (fig 11).

-Step 10 Attach baluster connectors to the top rail through the pre-drilled holes using the screws provided.
-Place the stair rail bracket covers and stair brackets on the ends of the top rail.
-Position the top rail by placing the baluster connectors inside the balusters, while working from one end to the other.
+Step 9 Place the stair rail bracket covers and stair brackets on the ends of the top rail.
+Position the top rail by placing the balusters inside the routed holes, while working from one end to the other.
 Center the stair bracket on the post.
 Using the stair bracket as a guide, mark the screw positions on the post sleeve and rail on both ends.
 Pre-drill 1/8" pilot holes through the post sleeve and rail.
-Attach the stair bracket to the post sleeve using the #8-15 x 2" - #2 square drive flat head screws and then attach stair bracket to rail using #8-16 x $^{3}4$ " - #1 square drive wafer head self-drilling screws.
+Attach the stair bracket to the post sleeve using four #8-15 x 2" - #2 square drive flat head screws and then attach stair bracket to rail using four #8-16 x $3^{4}$ " - #1 square drive wafer head self-drilling screws.
+Important: For the top rail only, pre-drill and attach two additional screws through the top of the bracket, into the top rail (fig. 8).

-Step 11 Slide the rail bracket cover over the rail bracket and snap into place.
+Step 10 Slide the rail bracket cover over the rail bracket and snap into place.

-Step 12 Apply a thin line of clear exterior construction adhesive to the inside rim of a post cap and place firmly on the post.
+Step 11 Apply a thin line of clear exterior construction adhesive to the inside rim of a post cap and place firmly on the post.
 Repeat for each post.

 THE DIAGRAMS AND INSTRUCTIONS IN THIS BROCHURE ARE FOR ILLUSTRATION PURPOSES ONLY AND ARE NOT MEANT TO REPLACE A LICENSED PROFESSIONAL.
 ANY CONSTRUCTION OR USE OF THE PRODUCT MUST BE IN ACCORDANCE WITH ALL LOCAL ZONING AND/OR BUILDING CODES.
-THE CONSUMER ASSUMES ALL RISKS AND LIABILITY ASSOCIATED WITH THE CONSTRUCTION OR USE OF THIS PRODUCT.
-THE CONSUMER OR CONTRACTOR SHOULD TAKE ALL NECESSARY STEPS TO ENSURE THE SAFETY OF EVERYONE INVOLVED IN THE PROJECT, INCLUDING, BUT NOT LIMITED TO, WEARING THE APPROPRIATE SAFETY EQUIPMENT.
+THE CONSUMER ASSUMES ALL BILISTS AND LIABILITY ASSOCIATED WITH THE CONSTRUCTION OR USE OF THIS PRODUCT.
+THE CONSUMER OR CONTRACTOR SHOULD TAKE ALL NECES-SARY STEPS TO ENSURE THE SAFETY OF EVERYONE INVOLVED IN THE PROJECT, INCLUDING, BUT NOT LIMITED TO, WEARING THE APPROPRIATE SAFETY EQUIPMENT.
 EXCEPT AS CONTAINED IN THE WRITTEN LIMITED WARRANTY, THE WARRANTOR DOES NOT PROVIDE ANY OTHER WARRANTY, EITHER EXPRESS OR IMPLIED, AND SHALL NOT BE LIABLE FOR ANY DAMAGES, INCLUDING CONSEQUENTIAL DAMAGES.